 Fare basis, also known as fare codes, are the letters or numbers that airlines use to define the rules that are associated with different types of airfares or tickets.

 What airlines (or gate agents) can or can't do for you in terms of upgrading you or making changes to your ticket is frequently controlled by the specific codes and fare basis that your ticket is based on.
-If you're thinking of pushing your luck by demanding extra services, it might be helpful to consult this list of the top 10 myths about airline travel.

-Fare Basis: A Shorthand Method of Describing Pricing Rules
+Fare Basis: a Shorthand Method of Describing Pricing Rules

 The airline industry is certainly one industry that learned a long time before others the value of highly specialized pricing algorithms and pricing options.
 Chances are, you've probably been on an airline flight where the person sitting next to you has paid more (or perhaps less) than you have, and that's because of these fare basis codes.

 In addition to dynamic pricing algorithms and strategies, which allow airlines to try and optimize seating prices based on how high the demand is for certain cities, flights, dates, times, and seats, the airlines have also used different fare basis and fare codes to differentiate all those similar seats on a single plane.

 Business travelers can use these codes to understand what's available to them in terms of flight upgrades and to determine whether or not the flight they're on is going to be sold out or full.
 Also, instead of wasting time waiting in line for customer service, savvy travelers who know how to read the fare basis code can quickly assess whether or not they can get bumped up to a better seat.

 Fare basis (or fare codes) are typically identified by a character, such as F, A, J, or Y. For example, letters such as "L, M, N, Q, T, V, and X" usually refer to discounted economy class tickets, while code such as J and C refer to business class and F to first class.